RenneManny/TA-AC-BACKEND-session-based-authentication-TNaaag/block-BNaadt/index.md

 - if email is not registered
 - if password is wrong
 - if no email, password is passed to login router
-- redirect to login page with an appropriate flash message
+- redirect to login pag e with an appropriate flash message

 Implement logout for loggd in users